vbier/habpanelviewer/app/src/main/assets/help.md

 The contact state will be *CLOSED* whenever motion has been detected by the camera, *OPEN* otherwise.

 ### proximity sensor
 Allows to set the value of an openHAB contact item depending on the device proximity sensor.
-You can then use the items in rules, e.g. for sending a notification when the battery is low.

 The contact state will be *CLOSED* whenever an object has been detected close to the device, *OPEN* otherwise.

 A sample openHAB items file looks like this:

     Contact Tablet_Proximity

+### brightness sensor
+Allows to set the value of an openHAB number item depending on the device brightness sensor.

+The item state will be set to the measured brightness in lux.

+A sample openHAB items file looks like this:

+    Number Tablet_Brightness

+### pressure sensor
+Allows to set the value of an openHAB number item depending on the device pressure sensor.

+The item state will be set to the measured pressure in mBar or hPa (depending on the sensor hardware).

+A sample openHAB items file looks like this:

+    Number Tablet_Pressure

+### temperature sensor
+Allows to set the value of an openHAB number item depending on the device temperature sensor.

+The item state will be set to the measured temperature in degrees celsius.

+A sample openHAB items file looks like this:

+    Number Tablet_Temperature

 [go back to top](#top)